How can I benefit?

-In a series of community-wide stakeholder workshops, the EERAdata project has identified the prime FAIR data needs in the low-carbon energy research, and hightlights the necessity of advancing FAIR metadata standards (Wierling et al. 2021).
-These needs directly hint at the potential benefits that arise from FAIR data improvements.
+EERAdata has identified the prime FAIR data needs of different stakeholder groups, and hightlights the necessity of advancing FAIR metadata standards in the low-carbon energy research community (Wierling et al. 2021).

 1a) Energy domain experts create data from scratch, re-use existing data to curate, aggregate, analyze, and publish data.
 They come from various disciplines.
 As re-users of data, they need support from metadata in searching and finding data.
 They require context information with high granularity and rich provenance to assess data quality and relevance, precise information on usage rights, and intellectual property rights (IPR) requirements.

 1b) Interdisciplinary scientists inform themselves on (other) expert knowledge, re-use data, aggregate and analyze data, and publish data.
 They require context information for searching and finding data.
 They need information on the context of data and provenance (mostly on aggregated levels) and precise information on usage rights and IPR.
 Shared and open data fall within the interest of this group.